nyorain/vpp/README.md

 providing some useful features that make programming vulkan applications in C++ more convenient and less repetitive while not introducing unreasonable overhead.

-Includes a C++ code generator for the vulkan api which focuses on typesafety and less typing while still being more explicit as well as it tries to not introduce a huge compile time overhead.
-There should be no runtime overhead using the generated C++ vulkan api.

 At the moment, vpp is still in an alpha state, its first unstable release is __[v0.1-alpha](https://github.com/nyorain/vpp/releases)__